flukehan/MixERP/Readme.txt

 Titles.resx
 -Titles and only titles should be stored in this file, complying to the rules of capitalization.
--Resource keys: use ProperCasing.
+-Resource keys: ProperCase.

 Questions.resx
 -Questions are stored in this file.
--Resource keys: ProperCasing.
+-Resource keys: ProperCase.

 Labels.resx
 -Field labels are stored here.
 Must be a complete sentence or meaningful phrase.
--Resource keys: use ProperCasing.
+-Resource keys: ProperCase.

 Warnings.resx
 -Application warnings are stored here.
 Must be a complete sentence or meaningful phrase.